AleixCas95/Game-Pillars/README.md

 The foundations of a games are known as __game pillars__ also knwon as basis of the game.

-Some times people thinks that __game pillars__ and concepts like __Unique Selling Points__ are the same, but they are not.
+Sometimes people thinks that __game pillars__ and concepts like __Unique Selling Points__ are the same, but they are not.

 __Game basis__ (Game Design Pillars) are the first concepts every videogame need.
 In general, there are an average of 3 - 8 primary and fundamental concepts that every game wants and need to be based on.
 Those also act as filters to discard new ideas during the development.

-Every company, developers, every game, has a different set of game pillars depending of what concepts they want to base their game.
-All the projects starts with a set of concepts, game pillars, where every part of the group that is developing the game will __agreed, supported and designed__ around in order to develop the game together as a team with the same objective.
+Every company, developer or game has a different set of game pillars, depending of what concepts they want to base their game.
+All the projects start with a set of concepts, game pillars, in which everyone in the developing group will __agree, support and design around__, in order to develop the game together as a team with the same objective.

 ![](https://github.com/AleixCas95/Game-Pillars/blob/master/docs/puzzle.png?raw=true)